psi1703/otp-relay-pi-os/HELP-DOCS-DEPLOYMENT.md

 - never manually maintain source screenshots in `frontend/help/assets/`
 - always store source markdown in `docs/help/`
 - always store source images in `docs/help/assets/`
+- do not use a deploy key — the account SSH key is used for all git operations

 ---

-# 20. Summary
+# 18. Summary

-This setup now supports:
+This setup supports:

 - GitHub-based Help Docs editing
 - automatic Help Docs build on the Raspberry Pi